39-Page Dental Rebuild with a 113-Redirect Surface — White-Label WordPress Delivery in 14 Days

 Operational Integrity at handoff

-Pre-handoff QA ran a Screaming Frog crawl comparison of the staging rebuild against the original, reconciling URL, title, and meta-description parity across all 39 content pages and 113 redirect entries — the diff caught two redirect rows on the technology subdirectory paths where the staging resolution did not match the declared destination, both corrected before the agency saw the build.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA ran a Screaming Frog crawl comparison of the staging rebuild against the original, reconciling URL, title, and meta-description parity across all 39 content pages and 113 redirect entries — the diff caught two redirect rows on the technology subdirectory paths where the staging resolution did not match the declared destination, both of which we corrected before the agency saw the build.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories we check and why a build only ships at zero open findings.
+After we handed off, the agency reviewed on its own stack and logged what it found.
+We closed those items before sign-off.

 Process